Conexio Documentation

 Compiling Conexio Stratus applications using nRF Connect for VSCode is the recommended method.

-To make zephyr-based application development a breeze, the Stratus board is also compatible with the newly released nRF Connect SDK extension for the VS Code.
+To make zephyr-based application development a breeze, the Stratus board is also compatible with the newly released nRF Connect SDK extension for VS Code.

 1. Adding an existing application to nRF Connect for VS Code